composeconference/composeconference/2017-melbourne/cfp.md

           audience.
 It is a 2-day event being held in Melbourne, Australia on the 28th and 29th of August 2017.
 The first day features a single track of presentations followed by a second day of workshops and an unconference.
-          It is the new sister-conference of the NY based
+          It is the new sister-conference of the NY based Compose Conference.
-          <a href="http://www.composeconference.org/">Compose Conference</a>.
         </p>

         <p>